 What is a Designated Fund?

-A Designated Fund at NCF is an enhanced type of fund that identifies a singular charity as the sole eligible recipient of grants from that fund.
+A Designated Fund at NCF is a single identified organization, an enhanced type of fund that identifies a singular charity as the sole eligible recipient of grants from that fund.

 - A Designated Fund can receive distributions from your IRA, tax free, if you are older than 70 ½.